Perelandra0x309/secure-im/README.md

   toxcore was <a href="https://tox.chat/download.html#toktok-c-toxcore">forked</a> to continue development<br>
   <br>
 <pre>  What is leaked to the world:[1]<br>
 - Your IP address and the time you are online is revealed to your contacts.
+When chatting<br>
-When chatting to another contact, you are connecting directly to them.<br>
+  to another contact, you are connecting directly to them.<br>
 - Tor activity for contact finding.<br>
 - Not sure what else?
 There may be more.
 Going to have to read the documentation.</pre>
   </td></tr>